 We are a natural health and wellness company primarily engaged in the manufacture and sale of nutritional and personal care products.
-We are a Utah corporation with our principal place of business in Lehi, Utah, and sell our products to a sales force of independent consultants who use the products themselves or resell them to consumers.
+We are a Utah corporation with our principal place of business in Lehi, Utah, and sell our products directly to customers and to a sales force of independent consultants who resell our products to consumers.

 Our independent consultants market and sell our products to customers and sponsor other independent consultants who also market our products to customers.
-Our sales are highly dependent upon the number and productivity of our independent consultants.
-Growth in sales volume generally requires an increase in the productivity of our independent consultants.
-We seek to motivate and provide incentives to our independent consultants by offering high quality products and providing independent consultants with product support, training seminars, sales conventions, travel programs and financial incentives.
+Because a significant amount of revenue is generated through the sales of our independent consultants, our revenue can be impacted by the number and productivity of our independent consultants.
+We seek to motivate and provide incentives to our independent consultants by offering high quality products, product support, training seminars and financial incentives, among other considerations.